FAA announces public research and test sites of drones

-The Federal Aviation Administration (FAA) announced today the six public entities that will serve as research and test sites for Unmanned Aircraft Systems (UAS).
+The Federal Aviation Administration (FAA) in December 2013 announced the six public entities that will serve as research and test sites for Unmanned Aircraft Systems (UAS).

 “These congressionally-mandated test sites will conduct critical research into the certification and operational requirements necessary to safely integrate UAS into the national airspace over the next several years,” an FAA news release stated.